History

 1979

-Chris Pattillo founded PGAdesign, at the time calling it Chris Pattillo Landscape Architects.
-It was one of few woman-owned practices.
+Chris Pattillo founds PGAdesign, calling it Chris Pattillo Landscape Architects.
+It is one of few woman-owned practices.

 1993